juunie-roh/juun/README.md

 This repository uses a specific branch structure for deployment:

 - `main`: Main development branch - all feature development and PRs should target this branch
-- `vercel`: Deployment branch - **DO NOT** directly push or create PRs to this branch

-### Vercel Branch

-The `vercel` branch is automatically synchronized from `main` through GitHub Actions.
-It's specifically configured for Vercel deployment with the proper settings for the monorepo structure.

-#### 🛑 Important:

-- Never create pull requests targeting the `vercel` branch
-- Never push directly to the `vercel` branch
-- All changes should go through `main` and will be automatically synced to `vercel`

-The `vercel` branch is protected and can only be updated through the automated GitHub Actions workflow.

 ## ⚡ Turborepo Integration